jdittrich/userNeedResearchBook/text/dataAnalysis.md

 If we organize notes by themes based on the *insights* about the participants and summarize that insight in the group’s title, the theme’s title is a useful piece of information on its own: It is not just for accessing the notes, it is an empirically based principle we can follow, when we design.

-If you design, let’s say, for a DIY-Online community, a theme based on an insight, like »DIY gives as sense of ownership«  may inspire the implementation of a function, which allows people to share their designs and customizations.
+If you design, let’s say, for a DIY-Online community, a theme based on an insight, like “DIY gives as sense of ownership”  may inspire the implementation of a function, which allows people to share their designs and customizations.
 The insight that sometimes DIY is just about fixing things may lead to the provision of a wiki for collecting best practices for doing common repairs and maintenance.

-If you have a new idea you can ask: »Does this idea follow what is stated in the group titles?
-Does it violate them?«.
-You may ask yourself »Which design could I create based on this theme?«.
+If you have a new idea you can ask: “Does this idea follow what is stated in the group titles?
+Does it violate them?”.
+You may ask yourself “Which design could I create based on this theme?”.

 Since the themes are based on our data, they will express the actual needs of your users and not some (potentially stereotypical) assumptions.

 Grouping your notes based on insights about your participants provides great benefits.
 But it can be hard and may be not possible for all your data.
 Thus, creating groups using the same-things-mentioned methods is still a useful method and these groups may still evolve.
-Usually, I have some »same-things-mentioned«-groups in the beginning and far fewer at the end – but my analysis will be a mixture of both styles.
+Usually, I have some “same-things-mentioned”-groups in the beginning and far fewer at the end—but my analysis will be a mixture of both styles.

 To understand how to organize notes by themes based on insights, can be hard to grasp for beginners.
 To ease the learning, I provide another example: